tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 instance_name = "minimal"
 ```

-The above **tembo.toml** file includes one database, on the Standard Stack.
-If you want to pick a stack tailored to your use case, you can do so like this:
+The above **tembo.toml** file includes one database.
+For additional information on how your **tembo.toml** file can be configured, please see "[Configure Tembo CLI](https://tembo.io/docs/tembo-cloud/Tembo-CLI/Getting_Started#configure-tembo-cli)" in the Tembo docs.

+You can also configure a Stack, like this:

 ```toml
 [my-instance-vector]